Western Area

 The Western Area or Freetown Peninsula (formerly the Colony of Sierra Leone) is one of five principal divisions of Sierra Leone.
 It comprises the oldest city and national capital Freetown and its surrounding towns and countryside.
-It covers an area of 1,310 km^{2} and has a population of 1,447,271.
+It covers an area of 696 km2 and has a population of 1,271,330 in 2021.
 The Western Area is located mostly around the peninsula and is divided into two districts: the Western Area Rural and the Western Area Urban.

 Geography

 Western Area is the wealthiest region of Sierra Leone, having the largest economy, the country's financial and cultural center, as well as the seat of the country's national government.
 Unlike the other regions in Sierra Leone, the western area is not a province.

 It is divided into two districts: